JavohirSD/Lazy_and_Eager_loading/laravel/LazyLoading.md

 1. Loads all news from DB with single query.
-2. Loads each category from DB with separate query
+2. Loads all category from DB with single query

 |     NewsModel.php  |  |
 |-----------------------------------------------------------------------------------------------------------------------|--|